-These procedures have been adopted by the Surrey Safeguarding Children Board and its partners and support individual agency’s existing safeguarding policies and procedures.
+These procedures have been adopted by the Surrey Safeguarding Children Partners and support individual agency’s existing safeguarding policies and procedures.
 These procedures should be considered as binding by all agencies with responsibilities for protecting children in Surrey.

 2. What is CSE

-Surrey Safeguarding Children Board and its partners have adopted the following definition of CSE published by the Department for Education in April 2017:
+Surrey Safeguarding Children partners have adopted the following definition of CSE published by the Department for Education in April 2017:

 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity